Is Dedicated IP Address Always Better for Email Marketing?

 Setup a free account on G-Lock Analytics now if you don’t have it yet and start watching how your recipients are acting upon your emails in real time.

-And to conclude, just remember that whether you decided on a dedicated or shared IP address, the best way to avoid email deliverability issues is to follow an opt-in method of collecting email addresses and meet the subscribers’ expectations.
+And to conclude, just remember that whether you decided on a dedicated or shared IP address, the best way to avoid email deliverability issues is to use a confirmed opt-in process for collecting email addresses and meet the subscribers’ expectations.